 In this comparison of 2 great amps, you will learn what are their exact differences and which one is best under what scenario.

-The main difference between Blackstar Artist 15 and Fender Blues Junior is their versatility.
-The former offers 2 channels, with one having clean tones and the other having effects.
-In contrast, the Fender Blue Jr has one channel but is more affordable and excellent at a clean tone.
+The main difference between Blackstar Artist 15 and Fender Blues Junior is the number of channels.
+Blackstar offers 2 channels, with one having clean tones and the other having effects.
+In contrast, the Fender Blue Jr has one channel but is more affordable and has excellent clean tones.

 Which one you picks depends entirely on your situation.
 I will discuss the following scenarios and recommend which one is a better choice

 - For home jamming

 - For the different types of playing styles